 - If you have a reactive result (provisional positive), we will contact you to arrange an appointment and discuss the next steps.

-- If you do not hear from us within 28 days, you can assume that your HIV and Hepatitis C test was negative.
+- If you do not hear from us within 28 days, you can assume that your HIV, Hepatitis C and / or Hepatitis B screen test (depending on where you attended) was negative.
 If for some reason your sample was unable to be tested for technical reasons, a member of the team will contact you and offer a retest.

 - You can also access your results by contacting our testing team on 0161 720 2638

-- It can take 6-12 weeks for HIV and up to 6 months for Hepatitis C to be detectable on a blood test after you have been infected.
+- It can take 6 to 12 weeks for HIV or Hepatitis B and up to 6 months for Hepatitis C.

 - If you have been at recent risk, you can get another test through your GP or local sexual health service.

-- If you do not want to have your blood tested for HIV and/or Hepatitis C, please inform the member of staff taking your blood tests.
+- If you do not want to have your blood tested for HIV and / or Hepatitis C and Hepatitis B, please inform the member of staff taking your blood tests.

 - Please note that your results will be kept confidential, and we will only contact you if you have a provisional positive result.